ansys/pygranta/doc/source/development_and_release_processes.rst

 .. note::
    If there have been significant changes to the *PyGranta meta-package*, a release candidate may optionally be published to PyPI.
-Examples of significant changes include re-organization of the documentation and changes to the CI process, both of which are not checked as part of the manual test described above.
+Examples of significant changes include re-organization of the documentation and changes to the CI process, both of which are not checked as part of the manual test required in this phase.

 Testing should occur 4 weeks following Phase 2.
 Any issues raised during testing should be immediately triaged and fixed or deferred.